 The campaign objective must match the post type.
 For example, Event RSVP Ads can only be boosted with a campaign that has Event RSVPs as its Facebook objective.
-In other words, you need to create a separate Automated Post Boosting campaign for event posts.
 Events can't be shared directly, but if you share the event on your Facebook page, you'll be able to boost that post.
 (The post on your Wall must say "X shared an event".)

 Similarly, a Conversions or Link Clicks campaign can only boost posts that have a link URL in the body.
 If you don't filter out posts that don't include 'http', for example, you will see error messages.

 As post feeds automatically update once per hour, we don't recommend boosting posts for less than 1.5 hours.

 Note that metrics for posts are updated every time a campaign is processed, but the posts themselves are downloaded to Smartly.io on a different interval.
 This can cause minor mismatches between what the current state of the post in Facebook is and what gets boosted by the campaign.
 However, these differences are resolved during the next update cycle.

 Posts that are not eligible for boosting

 Not all kinds of posts are promotable on Facebook.
 Smartly.io will filter out these posts automatically.
 For example, you cannot boost posts shared from other pages if you do not have permissions to access the content.
 See Why is my boost unavailable? on the Facebook Advertiser Help Center for details.

 Facebook has made some posts ineligible for advertisement (boosting).
 According to Facebook:

 ”In order to ensure businesses get the most value from their Facebook ads, we are removing the ability to boost some post types that are rarely used and are not tied to advertiser objectives.
 This change will allow us to improve and expand our most effective ad products, and help advertisers identify solutions to help them reach their goals."